Welcome to today's edition of the Rush 24-7 podcast.

 There is pushback.

-There's Ted Cruz and Mike Lee, and look what happens.
+There's Ted Cruz and Mike Lee.

 If the party that you support was actually engaged in pushing back every day and informing and educating and standing for something, you wouldn't feel lost.